Starting Small in European Real Estate

 Q: Is EUR 500 really enough to start a real estate portfolio?

-A: Yes.
-With fractional shares starting from EUR 65, EUR 500 can give you positions in multiple properties.
-Consistency is key.
+A: With fractional shares from EUR 65, EUR 500 can give you positions in multiple properties.
+Consistency is the key part.

 Q: When will I start receiving rental income?